 - Rex Stout addresses the audience at the 1966 Books and Authors Luncheon as if they were his "Committee on Grievances" regarding the attention paid to The Doorbell Rang because "I'd had the nerve to poke J. Edgar Hoover in the nose."

 - Stout addresses The Authors & Critics Gathering (authors, and their guests, book critics and reviewers, regarding the 1965 Copyright Act Revision, then before the Congress, with the goal of updating update the Act that dates from 1909)

 Television Appearances (Full listing with detail at: https://en.wikipedia.org/wiki/Rex_Stout#Select_television_credits)

 Read John J. McAleer's article regarding Rex Stout and the Media from Rex Stout Journal, Number Five — Autumn 1986/1988

-Broadcast on September 16, 1957 as an episode of the anthology series Studio One.
-Based on an idea by John D. MacDonald (of Travis McGee fame, among many other books), adapted by Phil Reisman, Jr.
+- Studio One, 1957 "First Prize for Murder" Based on an idea by John D. MacDonald (of Travis McGee fame, among many other books), adapted by Phil Reisman, Jr.

 "Westinghouse Studio One"

 From TV GUIDE for "Odyssey" February 3, 1957, Sunday, 4:00 p.m., CBS